Hybrid-propellant rocket: Universities

 Pars Rocketry Group from Istanbul Technical University has designed and built the first hybrid rocket engine of Turkey, the rocket engine extensively tested in May 2015.

 A United Kingdom-based team (laffin-gas) is using four N2O hybrid rockets in a drag-racing style car.
 Each rocket has an outer diameter of 150 mm and is 1.4 m long.
 They use a fuel grain of high-density wound paper soaked in cooking oil.
 The N2O supply is provided by Nitrogen-pressurised piston accumulators which provide a higher rate of delivery than N2O gas alone and also provide damping of any reverse shock.

 In Italy one of the leading centers for research in hybrid propellants rockets is CISAS (Center of Studies and Activities for Space) "G. Colombo", University of Padua.
 The activities cover all stages of the development: from theoretical analysis of the combustion process to numerical simulation using CFD codes, and then by conducting ground tests of small scale and large-scale rockets (up to 20 kN, N2O-Paraffin wax based motors).
 One of these engines flew successfully in 2009.
 Since 2014, the research group is focused on the use of high test peroxide as oxidizer, in partnership with "Technology for Propulsion and Innovation", a university of Padua spin-off company.

 In Taiwan, hybrid rocket system developments began in 2009 through R&D projects of NSPO with two university teams.
 Both teams employed nitrous oxide / HTPB propellant system with different improvement schemes.
 Several hybrid rockets have been successfully launched by NCKU and NCTU teams so far, reaching altitudes of 10–20 km.
 Their plans include attempting 100–200 km altitude launch to test nanosatellites, and developing orbital launch capabilities for nanosatellites in the long run.
 A sub-scale N2O/PE dual-vortical-flow (DVF) hybrid engine hot-fire test in 2014 has delivered an averaged Isp of 280 sec, which indicates that the system has reached around 97% combustion efficiency.

-In (Germany) the University of Stuttgart's Student team HyEnd is the current world record holder for the highest-flying student-built hybrid rocket with their HEROS rockets.
+In (Germany) the University of Stuttgart's Student team HyEnD is the current world record holder for the highest-flying student-built hybrid rocket with their HEROS rockets.

+In Bangladesh, Amateur Experimental Rocketry Dhaka supported by the American International University Bangladesh has also tested the country's first hybrid rocket engine, and are now working towards larger paraffin/nitrous oxide based prototypes.

 The Aerospace Team of the TU Graz, Austria, is also developing a hybrid-propellant rocket.